tikv/website/content/blog/tikv-on-juicefs.md

 The figures in the table refer to the duration (in microseconds) of each operation, so the smaller duration, the better performance.
 The digits in parentheses are the ratio to that of Redis-Always.

-Both Redis and MySQL have only one replica in the benchmarking , while TiKV uses a three-replica distributed architecture. **Even though TiKV has three replicas, it still performs better than MySQL.** TiKV is 2~3 times slower than Redis in terms of metadata operations alone.
+Both Redis and MySQL have only one replica in the benchmarking, while TiKV uses a three-replica distributed architecture. **Even though TiKV has three replicas, it still performs better than MySQL.** TiKV is 2~3 times slower than Redis in terms of metadata operations alone.
 However, when it comes to data storage, object storage latency takes large proportions, so in real-life business, the latency gap between TiKV and Redis is much smaller, and, more importantly, TiKV outperforms Redis in terms of reliability and scalability.

 ## Summary